RULEBOOK

 -

 7.1.
-If you are the cause of a caution you should claim the caution to serve an EOL.
+If you are the clear cause of a caution you should claim the caution to help speed up the admins process.

 -